An internship experience in words and pictures...

 After dealing with drunken people in the disco, we decided to go to our cottages and listen to some music on a laptop.
 No chance for any Global Village or country presentation.
 Most of the people went sleeping early that night.
 Just some Romanians and Polish people stayed to chat and dance.

-m observed by more that one different culture.
+On Sunday morning, after the yogurt rich breakfast, we started a discussion on “Strange Habits Observed in Poland”.
+Many habits came up, most of them observed by more that one different culture.
 There were mentioned: speeding maniacs bus drivers, no kissing or hugging (the Latin interns miss this the most), no bread on meals (the people from the Balkans are pissed of because of this), men shaking hands without addressing a word, sometimes, beggars on the streets, Polish guys touch the girl when dancing and are very passionate (for the Ukrainian and Russian girls, they are simply unbelievable), all the dishes contain either cream either yogurt, no lunch breaks at work (Asian girls starved on their first day at work), going to the bank office it’s a nightmare (everybody agreed), people don’t speak English: not in banks, international brand shops, museums, on the street (it’s a good start for using body language).

 After the interesting discussion, we all left on a little mountain, climbing to the Holly Cross, an old Monastery and took pictures in front of the beautiful scenery discovered from the top of the hill.

 Being in hurry for catching the train back to Olsztyn, we missed visiting Kielce, a city in a complete reconstruction with EU funds.
+This was the international weekend: discovering another part of Poland, some other cultures, bounding some connections and having interesting discussions on different topics.

 During these weekends with just some hours sleeping each night, the train will become my second bedroom for the next months.